Sean Donahue: Nomination and confirmation

 On February 11, 2025, Trump sent Donahue’s nomination to the Senate to serve as an assistant administrator and general counsel of the EPA.
 The Senate Environment and Public Works Committee held a confirmation hearing on March 26, 2025, at which Democrats pressed Donahue on his limited courtroom experience.

 The committee advanced the nomination on April 9, 2025, along party lines.
 Cloture was invoked on May 14, and the full Senate confirmed Donahue on May 15, 2025, by a 51–46 vote with all present Republicans in favor and all present Democrats opposed.

 Criticism

 Questions about legal experience

 Much of the opposition to Donahue has focused on his limited courtroom background.
-During his 2025 confirmation hearing he acknowledged that, in more than a decade since law school, he had never taken a deposition, argued a motion or drafted a legal pleading, duties that are routine for junior litigators.
-Asked by Senator Sheldon Whitehouse to define a motion in limine, Donahue replied, “I do, vaguely, yes,” prompting Whitehouse to remark that the nominee “would have trouble getting an entry-level legal position in any of our offices.”
+During his 2025 confirmation hearing he acknowledged that, in more than a decade since law school, he had never taken a deposition, argued a motion or drafted a legal pleading — all duties that are routine for junior litigators.
+Asked by Senator Sheldon Whitehouse whether he knew the definition of a motion in limine, Donahue replied, “I do, vaguely, yes,” prompting Whitehouse to remark that the Donahue "may be the most unfit nominee ever for the role of any federal agency’s general counsel,” and that he “would have trouble getting an entry-level legal position in any of our offices.”

 Donahue further testified that his only private-practice experience was an 18-month stint at the Buffalo firm Phillips Lytle—employment that ended, by his own account, when the firm fired him.